realworldocaml/book/book/gadts/README.md

 do so by enhancing the pipeline type, e.g., providing it with extra runtime structures to track profiles, or handle exceptions.
-But this approach is awkward, since it requires us to pre-commit to whatever services we're going to support, and to embed all of them in to our representation of a pipeline.
+But this approach is awkward, since it requires us to pre-commit to whatever services we're going to support, and to embed all of them in our pipeline representation.

 GADTs provide a simpler approach.
 Instead of concretely building a machine for executing a pipeline, we can use GADTs to abstractly